Brown Bag Films: Independent era (1994–2015)

-Brown Bag Films was established in 1994 by Cathal Gaffney and Darragh O'Connell, producing their first series 'Peig' for RTÉ using hand-painted acetate cels shot on 35mm film.
+Brown Bag Films was established in 1994 by Cathal Gaffney and Darragh O'Connell, producing their first series Peig for RTÉ using hand-painted acetate celluloids shot on 35mm film.
 In 1995, the studio moved to an old Georgian house off Gardiner Street, producing a few commercials and illustrations.
 Wolves, Witches and Giants was created in 1996 for ITV Studios.

-The studio moved to a new premises in Dublin city centre in 1997, establishing Ireland's first digital ink-and-paint workstation.
-They worked on the Warner Bros feature film The King & I, coordinating European animation with LA via the a 56K modem.
+The studio moved to new premises in Dublin city centre in 1997, establishing Ireland's first digital ink-and-paint workstation.
+They worked on the Warner Bros. feature film The King & I, coordinating European animation with LA via the a 56K modem.
 Barstool and Taxi were produced for RTÉ and they began to grow their commercials service.

 In 1998, Brown Bag Films produced the series "Why?" for RTÉ which sold in over 100 countries worldwide.

 In 1999, Brown Bag Films released their short film The Last Elk, directed by Alan Shannon.
 The film went on to win numerous international awards.

 In 2002, Brown Bag Films was nominated for its first Oscar, Give Up Yer Aul Sins, directed by Gaffney and produced by O'Connell and the company grew to a staff of 22.

 In July 2007, Brown Bag Films moved to a new studio in Smithfield Square, Dublin, designed by Douglas Wallace Architects, and began production on their first animated series, Olivia, for Nickelodeon.
 In the same year development began on Noddy in Toyland.

 In 2008, the studio began working on Granny O'Grimm's Sleeping Beauty, directed by Nicky Phelan, landing a second Academy Award (Oscar) nomination.

 In 2009, Brown Bag Films delivered 20 hours of animation to international broadcasters and was awarded European Producer of the Year at Cartoon Tributes, Norway.
 The studio has grown to more than 160 people and is equipped with a high-definition picture and 5:1 audio post production facility.

 In July 2010, the company established an office in Los Angeles to produce animated feature films.

-In 2011, they premièred Darragh O'Connell's short film, "23 Degrees, 5 Minutes", voiced by John Hurt.
+In 2011, they premiered Darragh O'Connell's short film, "23 Degrees, 5 Minutes", voiced by John Hurt.
 They began production on Doc McStuffins – the first show commissioned by newly re-branded Disney Junior which it would premiere on alongside Disney Channel.
 The Octonauts was nominated for a BAFTA award.
 Brown Bag Films began production on their own original series, Henry Hugglemonster, based on a book by Niamh Sharkey, for Disney Junior.